Television (band): Final years

 In 2007, Lloyd announced he would be amicably leaving the band after a midsummer show in New York City's Central Park.
-Due to an extended hospital stay recovering from pneumonia, he was unable to make the Central Park concert.
+Due to illness, he was unable to make the Central Park concert.
 Jimmy Rip substituted for him that day and was subsequently asked to join the band full-time in Lloyd's place.
 On July 7, 2011, the new lineup performed at the Beco 203 music festival in São Paulo, Brazil.
-In an MTV Brazil interview, the band confirmed that an album with about ten new tracks was close to being finished, but as of 2023, that album has not surfaced.
-In the 2010s, the band kept on touring performing Marquee Moon in its entirety; they notably did European tours in 2014 and 2016.
-In New York in October 2015, the band performed a four-song show that lasted an hour: Village Voice reviewed it saying the highlight of the set was a new number "Persia", dubbing it "a pulsing, rhythmic exploration lasting close to 20 minutes, to which each member of the band contributed in equal strength".
+In an MTV Brazil interview, the band stated that an album with about ten new tracks was close to being finished.
+In the 2010s, the band kept on touring, performing Marquee Moon in its entirety.
+In New York in October 2015, the band performed a four-song show that lasted an hour; a Village Voice critic highlighted a new song entitled "Persia" as "a pulsing, rhythmic exploration lasting close to 20 minutes, to which each member of the band contributed in equal strength".
+Other dates that year included Sled Island festival in Calgary, Green Man festival in Wales and Azkena Rock Festival in Spain.

 Verlaine died on January 28, 2023, at the age of 73.
-In 2025, journalist David Fricke reported that the tracks comprising their unreleased fourth album remain unfinished, lacking vocals and lead guitar.
+In 2025, journalist David Fricke reported that the tracks comprising Television's unreleased fourth album remained unfinished, lacking vocals and lead guitar.

 Artistry

 Musical style and influences

-Television are contemporarily regarded as an art punk band.
+Television were contemporarily regarded as an art punk band.
 The band broke from standard rock convention by omitting blues influence and instead incorporating elements of jazz, while retaining the "raw energy" that was influenced by garage rock.
 According to Stephen Thomas Erlewine of AllMusic, "With its angular rhythms and fluid leads, Television's music always went in unconventional directions."